deLiinux/lx-forcedcam/README.md

 # lx-forcedcam

 A completely **unexploitable** first person script, forcing you into first person camera when you aim in a car.
-You can find the link below.

 **Features:**